The Massive Flat Space Limit of Cosmological Correlators

 Within the on-shell correlators of $\pi_c$, the limit $c_s \to 0$ effectively mimics the behavior of setting $\omega_i \to 0$ in the off-shell correlators analyzed previously.
 This correspondence arises because the sound speed $c_s$ directly controls the dispersion relation, tying the external energies and momenta.
 Consequently, in an alternative MFS limit defined by:

 the on-shell correlators of $\pi$ enjoy a similar simplification.
 In this limit, an arbitrary on-shell $n$-point function of $\pi_c$ with heavy internal lines reduces to:

-This expression closely resembles Eq.,\eqref{flatspace}, with a key distinction: each bulk-to-boundary propagator is now evaluated at the original momentum magnitude $|\bm{k}_i|$ instead of $\omega_i$, which does not appear in the expression.
+This expression is similar to Eq.\,\eqref{flatspace}, except that the argument of the bulk-to-boundary propagator is substituted with the original momentum size $|\bm{k}_i|$, rather than $\omega_i$, which does not appear above.
 The four-momentum $p_i$ remains unchanged, retaining its definition as $p_i = (0, \bm{k}_i / a(\eta))$.
-Finally, introducing a sound speed for the external legs does not change the definition of $G_n$, which still represents the flat-space diagram obtained by amputating the external legs. \\
+Finally, introducing a sound speed for the external legs does not change the definition of $G_n$, which still describes a flat-space diagram obtained by amputating the external legs. \\

 \textbf{Correlators of $\pi$ from two-vertex, heavy graphs.} We will be interested in simpler diagrams containing only two vertices (see Figure \ref{twovertexOLOR}).
 In these diagrams, the corresponding amputated contribution depends solely on the momenta at one of the vertices, denoted by $p^\mu = \sum_{i=1}^{n_L}p_i^\mu = -\sum_{i=n_L+1}^n p_i^\mu $, and can be expressed as $G_n(p^2)$.
-Within the MFS limit, the effective action for the light field $\pi$ corresponding to such diagrams takes the form:
+Within the MFS limit, the effective action for the light field $\pi$ corresponding to such diagrams schematically looks like:

 where ${\cal O}_{L,R}$ are operators at the left and right vertices that couple to the heavy sector.
 These operators typically take the schematic form $\partial^{\#}\pi^{n_{L,R}}$, with $n_{L,R}$ being the number of external legs attached to each vertex.
 We emphasize again that $G_n$ is generically non-analytic in $p^2$, and therefore the above action is inherently \textit{non-local} in space, even though it remains local in time.